Polyfiller/Object.create/README.md

 This fixes the bug: [All IE Objects Are Kinda Broken](http://webreflection.blogspot.ru/2014/04/all-ie-objects-are-broken.html)

-This is designed to be run in a browser.
-It does not work in a Node.js or worker environment.

 To use the Object.create fix, just drop a single JavaScript file into your page:
 ```html
 <script src="index.js"></script>